 Lead Across Boundaries

 Many, if not most, of the complex issues in the public sector are not neatly contained within the purview of one organization.
-No one person or sector has all the ability, resources, or power to solve complex public problems.
-To address these problems and opportunities, community leaders must facilitate work across the boundaries of organization, sector, or jurisdiction
+Just as we have seen with the response to the Hurricane Helene disaster, no one person, organization, or sector has all the ability, resources, or power to solve complex public problems.
+To address these problems and opportunities, community leaders must facilitate work across the boundaries of organization, sector, or jurisdiction.

 Skillfully leading across these boundaries requires the ability to lead beyond the scope of one’s authority and navigating the give-and-take terrain of collaboration.
 This workshop explores the core competencies of this boundary-crossing leadership, including the mindset necessary to successfully work through inevitable conflict in order to accomplish collective goals.
 Participants will have the opportunity to connect skills and concepts to a boundary-crossing issue they are dealing with in their communities.